alexanderaleskin/telegram_django_bot/README.rst

         tags = models.ManyToManyField('Tags')

-The next piece of code gives opportunity for full managing (create, update, show, delete) of this model from Telegram:
+The next piece of code gives the opportunity for full managing (create, update, show, delete) of this model from Telegram:

 .. code-block:: python